 What are your future career plans?

-Working full-time in the industry whilst I continue to pursue my studies, my dream career is to be involved in the development in automation around the drilling and blasting sector, increasing efficiencies at every stage.
+Working full-time in the industry whilst I continue to pursue my studies, my dream career is to be involved in the development of automation around the drilling and blasting sector, increasing efficiencies at every stage.
 Whilst to continue to trial and help develop future technologies where possible and expand this knowledge to global operations.

 -------------